- This event has passed.

 - Be able to write your own Julia packages from scratch.

-- Have an overview of Julia’s parallelisation and GPU-porting strategies and know how to get started using them.
+- Have an overview of Julia’s parallelization and GPU-porting strategies and know-how to get started using them.

 The workshop is intended for researchers who are familiar with one or more other languages like Python, R, Matlab, C/C++ or Fortran but would like to learn an exciting modern high-performance language.

 Basic experience with working in a terminal is also beneficial.
 Participants are expected to install Julia, Jupyter and Zoom before the workshop starts.

 Tuesday 15 February 2022

 Wednesday 16 February 2022